nautobot/nautobot/nautobot/docs/plugins/development.md

         return self.name
 ```

 Once you have defined the model(s) for your plugin, you'll need to create the database schema migrations.
 A migration file is essentially a set of instructions for manipulating the PostgreSQL database to support your new model, or to alter existing models.
-Creating migrations can usually be done automatically using Django's `makemigrations` management command.
+Creating migrations can usually be done automatically using Django's `nautobot-server makemigrations <plugin_name>` management command.

 !!! note
     A plugin must be installed before it can be used with Django management commands.
-If you skipped this step above, run `python setup.py develop` from the plugin's root directory.
+If you skipped this step above, run `poetry install` from the plugin's root directory.

 ```no-highlight
 $ nautobot-server makemigrations nautobot_animal_sounds